DirectoryTree/LdapRecord-Docs/core/v3/models.md

 #### Entry Model

-Use the `LdapRecord\Models\Entry` model for retrieving all objects from your directory - regardless of type.
+Use the `LdapRecord\Models\Entry` model for retrieving all objects from your directory, regardless of type.

 #### Active Directory Models

-Each below model references a type of object in Active Directory.

 | Model                                                        |
 | ------------------------------------------------------------ |